2025 Conference Speakers

 - How might you guarantee and assess your wellbeing and professional effectiveness?

-Thursday: Communities of Practice: Theme-focused dialogue about Mentoring
+Thursday: Communities of Practice: Theme-focused Dialogue About Mentoring

 Following opening remarks and description of the session purpose and guidelines, groups of 6-8